passcraft/microfeed/README.md

 ### Step 5.
 Done.
 Start publishing

-Once you've completed the setup process, your microfeed instance will be ready to use.
+Once you've completed the setup process, your yaar instance will be ready to use.
 You can add, update, or delete items from the admin dashboard.

 You can also customize the appearance of the website at Settings / Custom code by editing the raw HTML and CSS:

 <img width="1098" alt="Screenshot 2022-12-30 at 7 57 45 PM" src="https://user-images.githubusercontent.com/1719237/210062910-e56135f6-557e-419e-a00d-b25dd391c93d.png">

 The HTML code is using [mustache.js](https://github.com/janl/mustache.js) as a templating language, where you can access to variables from Feed Json or Item Json.
-For example, on our marketing website [microfeed.org](https://www.microfeed.org/)'s home page (Feed Web), we use variables in the html code from [microfeed.org/json/](https://www.microfeed.org/json/), and on [an item's page](https://www.microfeed.org/i/introducing-microfeed-a-self-hosted-open-source-cms-on-cloudflare-open-alpha-uhbQEmArlC2/) (Item Web), we use variables from [${item_url}/json](https://www.microfeed.org/i/introducing-microfeed-a-self-hosted-open-source-cms-on-cloudflare-open-alpha-uhbQEmArlC2/json).
+For example, on our marketing website [yaar.org](https://www.yaar.org/)'s home page (Feed Web), we use variables in the html code from [yaar.org/json/](https://www.yaar.org/json/), and on [an item's page](https://www.yaar.org/i/introducing-yaar-a-self-hosted-open-source-cms-on-cloudflare-open-alpha-uhbQEmArlC2/) (Item Web), we use variables from [${item_url}/json](https://www.yaar.org/i/introducing-yaar-a-self-hosted-open-source-cms-on-cloudflare-open-alpha-uhbQEmArlC2/json).

-With the easy access to the json data of a microfeed instance (i.e., [Feed Json](https://www.microfeed.org/json/) and [Item Json](https://www.microfeed.org/i/introducing-microfeed-a-self-hosted-open-source-cms-on-cloudflare-open-alpha-uhbQEmArlC2/json), you can use it as a headless CMS and build your own client apps to display the content.
+With the easy access to the json data of a yaar instance (i.e., [Feed Json](https://www.yaar.org/json/) and [Item Json](https://www.yaar.org/i/introducing-yaar-a-self-hosted-open-source-cms-on-cloudflare-open-alpha-uhbQEmArlC2/json), you can use it as a headless CMS and build your own client apps to display the content.

 [Back to 📚TOC](#-table-of-contents)

 ### Bonus.
-Update to the latest version of microfeed
+Update to the latest version of yaar

-We'll continue to add new features and fix bugs in this microfeed repo.
+We'll continue to add new features and fix bugs in this yaar repo.
 You may want to update your forked repo with the new code.

 You'll first sync up the code in your forked repo: